qdm12/gluetun/README.md

     - Use `-p 8888:8888/tcp` to access the HTTP web proxy (and put your LAN in `EXTRA_SUBNETS` environment variable, in example `192.168.1.0/24`)
     - Use `-p 8388:8388/tcp -p 8388:8388/udp` to access the SOCKS5 proxy (and put your LAN in `EXTRA_SUBNETS` environment variable, in example `192.168.1.0/24`)
     - Use `-p 8000:8000/tcp` to access the [HTTP control server](#HTTP-control-server) built-in
-    - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

     **If you encounter an issue with the tun device not being available, see [the FAQ](https://github.com/qdm12/private-internet-access-docker/blob/master/doc/faq.md#how-to-fix-openvpn-failing-to-start)**